CppPhil/ISP1/README.md

 `./build/isp1`
 from the project's root directory.

+## Formatting
+To format the source code use
+`bash ./format.sh`
+from the project's root directory.

 ## Dependencies
 The project's dependencies are managed through git submodules.
 Their files are placed in the `deps` subdirectory.